David Wheeler (footballer): Exeter City

 On 2 August 2013, Wheeler signed a deal with Exeter City of Football League Two, after impressing on a trial.
 He made his professional debut a day later, in a 2–1 home win against Bristol Rovers.
 On 30 November 2013 Wheeler scored his first professional goal in a 2–2 draw against Bury.
-In the 2016/17 season, Wheeler played a pivotal role in helping Exeter City reach a League Two play-off final, by scoring 13 league goals and 20 goals in all competitions for City.
+In the 2016–17 season, Wheeler played a pivotal role in helping Exeter City reach a League Two play-off final, by scoring 13 league goals and 20 goals in all competitions for City.
+Wheeler was awarded as the Exeter City Player of the Year for this season.

 Queens Park Rangers

 On 31 August 2017, Wheeler signed for Queens Park Rangers for an undisclosed fee on a three-year deal.
 Wheeler scored his first QPR goal in his first start for the club, opening the scoring in a 3–2 defeat to Middlesbrough.

 On 7 August 2018, Wheeler joined League One club Portsmouth on a season-long loan deal.
-He scored his first goal for Portsmouth in a 4-0 EFL Trophy win over Gillingham on 4 September 2018.
+He scored his first goal for Portsmouth in a 4–0 EFL Trophy win over Gillingham on 4 September 2018.
 QPR recalled Wheeler from his loan spell on 24 January 2019, he made a total of 18 appearances for Portsmouth in all competitions.
 The following day, Wheeler joined League Two club Milton Keynes Dons on loan for the remainder of the 2018–19 season, reuniting with his former manager at Exeter City, Paul Tisdale.

 Wycombe Wanderers

 Wheeler signed for Wycombe Wanderers on 30 July 2019.
 It was a free transfer on a three-year deal.
 On 26 January 2023, Wheeler published an article saying football should become less reliant on sponsorship and advertising from betting companies.

+On 5 February 2025, Wheeler was announced to have departed the club, his contract having been terminated by mutual consent prior to the transfer deadline to allow him to join a new club.

+Shrewsbury Town

+On 20 February 2025, Wheeler joined League One side Shrewsbury Town on a short-term contract until the end of the season, reuniting with former-Wycombe Wanderers manager Gareth Ainsworth.

+On 7 May 2025, Shrewsbury announced the player would be leaving the club in June when his contract expired.

 International career

-In 2008–09, Wheeler made 8 appearances for the England U18 Schoolboys.
+In 2008–09, Wheeler made eight appearances for the England U18 Schoolboys.